Sleigh Beds: 7 Timeless Style Wins for Elegant Bedrooms

 Do sleigh beds take up a lot of space?

-Traditional versions can, but low footboards and slim rails keep modern designs visually light.
+Traditional models can, but low footboards and slim rails keep modern designs visually light.

 What materials are sleigh beds made from?

-Common choices include hardwoods like oak, walnut, or cherry, plus upholstered options in linen, velvet, and performance blends.
+Popular choices include hardwoods like oak, walnut, cherry, and upholstered options in linen, velvet, and performance blends.

 Are sleigh beds compatible with box springs?